quisquous/cactbot/README.md

 Note: The cactbot\\ folder does not have to be located inside of the OverlayPlugin directory, but that is where it comes by default as part of a cactbot release zip file.
+It can be located anywhere on disk as long as the entire cactbot\\ folder is kept together.

 Note: The OverlayPlugin\\ subdirectory can also be named whatever you like.